Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

 Note that the dynamics of $X(t)$, governed by the linear SDE representation in~\eqref{e2.1.3}, can be rewritten as

 where $A=\left(\Delta t, - \frac{1}{2} \Delta t\right)$, $\theta(t)=\big(\mu_S(t),\sigma_S^2(t)\big)^T$, and $w(t) \sim N(0, \sigma_S^2(t)\Delta t)$ is the process noise.

 The equations in~\eqref{eqn-state} and~\eqref{e2.1.4} together represent the linear state space model.
 Among several ways to estimate the model parameters in the linear state space model, we employ the Kalman filter due to its flexibility and strong performance in many applications \cite{haykin2004kalman,sun2014building}.
-The Kalman filter is a sequential algorithm for estimating and refining parameters and updating the system state recursively, using the previous estimate and new input data.
-In particular, we use the dual Kalman filtering to estimate parameter vector $\theta(t)$ and state $X(t)$ \cite{wan1997dual}.
-To model the time-varying parameter $\theta(t)$, we assume that it drifts according to a 2-dimensional Gaussian random walk process with covariance $Q$, i.e.,
+In particular, we employee the dual Kalman filtering procedure to estimate parameter vector $\theta(t)$ and state $X(t)$ \cite{wan1997dual}.
+To model the time-varying parameter $\theta(t)$, we assume that it drifts according to a two-dimensional Gaussian random walk process with covariance $Q$, i.e.,

 where $\epsilon\sim N(0,Q)$.
-We include the detailed procedure to update the parameters $\theta(t) $ and state $X(t)$ in Appendix \ref{app2}.
+We include the detailed procedure to update the parameters $\theta(t) $ and state $X(t)$ in Appendix.